Halfternoon | Lynne Chapman

 Purchasing a cinema ticket for one at the Everyman cinema in Belsize Park.
 Watching anything that is showing.
 Finding something enjoyable that I wouldn’t expect to enjoy.

 Playing hours of tennis in sunny La Manga.
 Exercise that leaves my body and mind exhausted.
 A state of exercise induced coma.
 Followed by finding empty coves on long solitary walks, swimming and reading, and walking on and on with beautiful views.

 My family took a sabbatical from school and work for six months recently.
 We bought an around the world ticket.
 Just us. – a team.
 Iceland was amazing and so close to home.
 My half-day would include exploring with my family.
 Staying in the Ion hotel in Thingvellir National Park, starting out after sunrise at 10am and exploring before the sunset at 4pm.
 Hopefully, seeing the northern lights for a touch of extra magic.'

 Lynne Chapman is a Doctor and Consultant in Reproductive Medicine.
 She is a wife and mother of three boys.

 She is to thank for safely delivering countless babies across Africa, and bringing life to countless babies and babies to countless mothers through her pioneering research and reproductive support to women in London and across Europe.
-Through this work she has made a huge and positive impact on global love, and like most amazing and truly impactful people, she remains extremely modest.
+For this she is internationally renowned and recognized, but like many amazing and truly inspiring people, she remains extremely modest.